OCA/e-commerce/website_sale_secondary_unit/README.rst

 Configuration
 =============

-For define the secondary units, you should active *Manage multiples units of measure* on the user that will be responsable of this function.
+To define the secondary units, you should activate *Units of Measure & Packagings* in *Inventory > Configuration > Settings* for the user that will be responsible of this function.

 Usage
 =====

 To use this module you need to:

-- Go to *'Website > Products > Products'*.
+- Go to *'Website > eCommerce > Products'*.
 - Select a template.
-- Set the secondary units that you need.
+- On the *General Information* tab, fill in the *Secondary Unit of Measure* lines that you need and tick *Website published* on the ones that must be offered in the shop.
-- Go to Website Shop and buy this product, you will see a selectable option with all secondary units defined in the product and visible in website.
+- Go to the Website Shop and open that product: next to the quantity selector you will see a selectable option with all the secondary units published for the product.
+The quantity you type is then counted in the selected unit (e.g. ``2`` + ``Box 5 Units`` adds 10 units to the cart).
-- If you do not want to sell in a base product unit and only allow sell in a secondary unit you can disable the option *'Allow to sell in unit of measure'* in a product sale tab.
+- If you do not want to sell in the base product unit and only allow selling in a secondary unit, you can disable the option *'Allow to sell in unit of measure'* in the *eCommerce Shop* section of the product form.

+Each secondary unit gets its own cart line, so the same product can be bought in several units at once.

 Bug Tracker
 ===========